-Decisively Digital is the #1 Best-Selling Computers & Technology Industry Book on Amazon
+Decisively Digital is the #1 Best-Selling Digital Transformation Book on Amazon

-The Data Operator: The World’s Largest Particle Accelerator was a Career Boost
+The Data Operator: How the World’s Largest Particle Accelerator Boosted My Career

 Der Daten-Verarbeiter: Der weltgrößte Teilchenbeschleuniger war für Alexander Loth ein Karriere-Turbo